 The cluster is authenticated to pull the image.

-If you are using a public image, consider importing it into your container registry that aligns with your SLO.
+If you're using a public image, consider importing it into your container registry that aligns with your SLO.
 Otherwise, the image might be subject to unexpected availability issues.
 Those issues can cause operational issues if the image isn't available when you need it.
 Here are some benefits of using your container registry instead of a public registry:

 - You can block unauthorized access to your images.